Lufthansa raises $1.2 billion in corporate bond sale

-July 7 (Reuters) - German airline Lufthansa (LHAG.DE) raised 1 billion euros ($1.2 billion) in a corporate bond sale on Wednesday, boosting its finances after a state bail-out due to the COVID-19 pandemic.
+(Reuters) - German airline Lufthansa raised 1 billion euros ($1.2 billion) in a corporate bond sale on Wednesday, boosting its finances after a state bail-out due to the COVID-19 pandemic.

-Lufthansa, which was hit hard by the ensuing tourism crisis, had already issued a bond in February to repay part of last year's 9 billion euro bailout from state lender KfW (KFW.UL).
+Lufthansa, which was hit hard by the ensuing tourism crisis, had already issued a bond in February to repay part of last year’s 9 billion euro bailout from state lender KfW.

 “The repeated successful placement of a corporate bond again confirms our access to a variety of advantageous financing instruments,” finance chief Remco Steenbergen said in a statement.